DAVIDCRUZ0202/DAVIDCRUZ0202/README.md

 Welcome to my page!
 I'm David .
-I'm a practitioner of DS and ML, currrently wrapping up a 6-month intensive Data Science bootcamp with Lambda School!
+I'm a practitioner of Data Science and Machine Learning, currrently wrapping up a 6-month intensive Data Science bootcamp with Lambda School!
 I'm actively looking for my first employment.
 I have a true passion for development and the process of making projects come to life, and I'm looking forward to working and growing with a great team in the near future.

 I'm a python native with awesome experience using many different algorithms and ML models.
 I have a serious passion to my craft, and I love learning about everything.